akamai/terraform-provider-akamai/docs/resources/gtm_asmap.md

         nickname = "All Other AS numbers"
     }
 }

 ```

-## Argument Reference
+## Argument reference

-The following arguments are supported:

-### Required
+This resource supports these arguments:

-* `domain` - GTM Domain name for the AS Map.
+* `domain` - (Required) The GTM Domain name for the AS map.
-* `name` - A descriptive label for the AS map.
-Properties set up for asmapping can use this as reference.
+* `name` - (Required) A descriptive label for the AS map.
+Properties set up for  AS mapping can use this as reference.
-* `default_datacenter` - A placeholder for all other AS zones not found in these AS zones.
+* `default_datacenter` - (Required) A placeholder for all other AS zones not found in these AS zones.
+Requires these additional arguments:
+  * `datacenter_id` - (Required) A unique identifier for an existing data center in the domain.
+  * `nickname` - (Required) A descriptive label for all other AS zones, up to 128 characters.
+* `wait_on_complete` - (Optional) A boolean that, if `true`, waits for transaction to complete.
+* `assignment` - (Optional) Contains information about the AS zone groupings of AS IDs.
+You can have multiple entries with this argument.
+If used, requires these arguments:
   * `datacenter_id` - A unique identifier for an existing data center in the domain.
-  * `nickname` - A descriptive label for all other AS zones, up to 128 characters.

-### Optional

-* `wait_on_complete` - (Boolean, Default: `true`) Wait for transaction to complete.
-* `assignment` - (multiple allowed) Contains information about the AS zone groupings of AS IDs.
-  * `datacenter_id` - A unique identifier for an existing data center in the domain.
   * `nickname` - A descriptive label for the group.
-  * `as_numbers` - (List) Specifies an array of AS numbers.
+  * `as_numbers` - Specifies an array of AS numbers.

-### Schema Reference
+### Schema reference

-The GTM AS Map backing schema and more complete element descriptions can be found at [Akamai Developer Website](https://developer.akamai.com/api/web_performance/global_traffic_management/v1.html#asmap)
+You can download the GTM AS Map backing schema from the [Global Traffic Management API](https://developer.akamai.com/api/web_performance/global_traffic_management/v1.html#asmap) page.